10 Fighters Who Tragically Died From Injuries In The Ring

 Somehow he was able to rise and finish the round on his feet before the referee halted proceedings.

 The Kentucky-born champion unfortunately lost a lot more than just his title after a gruelling encounter; falling into a coma in his dressing room which he never emerged from and dying 75 hours later in a hospital bed.

 4. Young Ali (vs Barry McGuigan, June 14, 1982)

 Following Irishman Barry McGuigan’s sixth-round stoppage success over Young Ali, his tough Nigerian opponent fell into a coma in London after being stretchered out of the ring.

-Ali, whose real name was Asymin Mustapha, was placed on a life support machine but would later pass away at his home, being survived by his then-pregnant wife.
+Ali, whose real name was Asimi Mustapha, was placed on a life support machine but would later pass away at his home, being survived by his then-pregnant wife.

 Decades later, Clones’ former world featherweight champion admitted he is still haunted by that ill-fated night in the English capital.

 On his crowning night in 1985, when beating Eusebio Pedroza to become champion, he dedicated his triumph to his past fallen rival.